-Through this website you can access information about the 'Managing Successful Programmes' - usually known as MSP, the best practice methodology for programme management.
+Through this website you can access information about 'Managing Successful Programmes' (MSP), the best practice methodology for programme management.

 IT Governance is also the industry leader for information, books, critical management resources, manuals, training resources and distance learning products that are related to MSP.

 Delivering on an organisation's strategic goals can often be complex.
 Using programme management principles can be useful in achieving these goals by breaking down the individual tasks into groups (programmes) and then into smaller chunks (projects).
 But how do you manage and organise programmes?

 The answer is simple: use a best practice method such as MSP.

 MSP is a best practice method for programme management that enables organisations to coordinate, direct, implement, and manage a portfolio of projects that deliver a desired outcome.

 Plan projects to support the programme

 Deliver projects on time and on budget